aimms/how-to/Articles/596/596-mysql-db-cloud.rst

 .. image:: images/dbtunnel_error.png
     :align: center

+|

-We recommend using an application like MySQL Workbench ``www.mysql.com/products/workbench`` to interact with the database once your connection is established.
-You can add a new connection there, filling out the highlighted details (port should be equal to what you have set in your DB Tunnel App):
+We recommend using an application like `MySQL Workbench <www.mysql.com/products/workbench>`_ to interact with the database once your connection is established.
+You can add a new connection there, filling out the highlighted details (port should be equal to what you have set in your DB Tunnel app):

 .. image:: images/workbench.png
     :align: center

+|

-For the 'Hostname' you can use 127.0.0.1, localhost or the link to your database ([nameofyourcloud].db.aimms.cloud).
+For the :menuselection:`Hostname` you can use 127.0.0.1, localhost or the link to your database (``[nameofyourcloud].db.aimms.cloud``).

-Option 3: Use a VPN configuration
+Option 3: Use a VPN Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to access the database from any source outside of the AIMMS Cloud, a VPN is necessary.
 Consult our data integration page to determine if this is the best option for you, or `contact us <mailto:support@aimms.com>`__ directly if you want to know more about this option.